Ilkeston Corporation Tramways

 Uniforms

 Several photographs taken on the opening day clearly show staff wearing informal attire, but with script-lettering grade badges on their own informal caps, suggesting that uniforms had yet to be delivered.
-Uniforms, when they did arrive, took the form of double-breasted, 'lancer-style' tunics with five pairs of buttons (narrowing from top to bottom) and upright collars; the latter carried individual 'I C T' initials on the bearer's right-hand side and an employee number on the left-hand side.
-The uniforms were of grey serge with red piping; the pattern of button is unclear, but as marked 'tramway' buttons are unknown, it is possible that a standard brass municipal button was used (see link).
-Caps were in a kepi style and carried standard, 'off-the-shelf', script-lettering grade badges — either Motorman or Conductor — possibly brass, above which an oval badge of unknown pattern was worn, more than likely involving a municipal device.
+Uniforms, when they did arrive, took the form of double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; the latter carried individual 'I C T' initials on the bearer's right-hand side and an employee number on the left-hand side.
+The uniforms were of grey serge with red piping; the pattern of button is unclear, but as marked 'tramway' buttons are unknown, it is possible that a standard brass municipal button was used (see link), either that or they were plain.
+Caps were of the drooping-peak type, bearing standard, off-the-shelf, script-lettering grade badges — either 'Motorman' or 'Conductor' — possibly brass, above which an oval badge of unknown pattern was worn, more than likely involving a municipal device.

-At some point, probably in the late Edwardian era, conductors jackets were changed to a single-breasted design with five buttons, two breast pockets (with button closures), upright collars and epaulettes (again with button closures).
+At some point, probably in the late-Edwardian era, conductors jackets were changed to a single-breasted design with five buttons, two breast pockets (with button closures), stand-up collars and epaulettes (again with button closures).
 The collars probably bore the same insignia as previously, though photographs do not allow this to be stated with certainty.
-The kepi-style caps were also replaced, very probably at the same time (i.e., the late Edwardian era), by a more modern military style of cap with a tensioned crown (top); these new caps continued to bear the same badges as the kepis they superseded.
-The oval cap badges however, appear to have been dispensed with some time before the Great War, leaving the script-lettering grade badge as the sole cap adornment.
+The drooping-peak caps were also replaced, very probably at the same time (i.e., the late-Edwardian era), by a more modern tensioned-crown style of peaked cap; these new caps continued to bear the same badges as their predecessors.
+The oval cap badges, however, appear to have been dispensed with some time before the Great War, leaving the script-lettering grade badges as the sole cap adornment.

-Following the take-over of 1916, uniform policy appears to have broadly followed that of the Nottinghamshire and Derbyshire Tramways Company, i.e. single-breasted jackets for conductors and 'lancer-style' tunics for motormen.
-More modern single-breasted jackets (with lapels) were certainly introduced for conductors some time before closure, and may well have been used for motormen too, though this cannot be discerned on surviving photographs as the subjects are invariably pictured wearing greatcoats.
-The military-style caps were also superseded, presumably at the same time, by soft-topped caps with glossy peaks; these new caps continued to carry the same script-lettering grade badges as their predecessors.
+Following the take-over of 1916, uniform policy appears to have broadly followed that of the Nottinghamshire and Derbyshire Tramways Company, i.e. single-breasted jackets for conductors and lancer-style tunics for motormen.
+More modern single-breasted jackets (with lapels) were certainly introduced for conductors some time before closure, and may well have been used for motormen too, though this cannot be discerned on the surviving photographs, as the subjects are invariably pictured wearing greatcoats.
+The tensioned-crown peaked caps were also superseded, presumably at the same time, by soft-topped caps with glossy peaks; these new caps continued to carry the same script-lettering grade badges as their predecessors.

 Motormen and conductors were also issued with heavy-duty, double-breasted greatcoats with five pairs of buttons and high, fold-over collars; like the tunics worn underneath, the collars initially carried individual 'I C T' initials on the bearer's right-hand side and an employee number on the left-hand side, though this practice seems to have lapsed in later years.

 Inspectors initially wore single-breasted jackets with lapels; the collars appear to have borne metal 'I C T' system initials on the bearer's right-hand side, with the left-hand side left plain.
-Caps were in a kepi-style and bore the same oval cap badge worn by tramcar crews, but with a script-lettering grade badge — Inspector — beneath, which photographs again suggest was metal, in contrast to the overwhelming majority of UK tramway systems, which used embroidered insignia for senior staff.
+Caps were in a dropping-peak style and bore the same oval cap badge worn by tramcar crews, but with a script-lettering grade badge — 'Inspector' — beneath, which photographs again suggest was metal, in contrast to the overwhelming majority of UK tramway systems, which used embroidered insignia for senior staff.

 In common with most UK tramway operators, Ilkeston employed female staff (as conductresses) during the Great War (from 1916 onwards) to replace men lost to the armed services.
-These ladies were certainly issued with jackets and long matching skirts, though precisely what form the jackets took is unknown, as surviving photographs only show them in long single-breasted greatcoats with prominent buttons and high, fold-over collars, the latter being devoid of insignia.
-Headgear took the form of a baggy cap with a stiff glossy peak; these bore standard, 'off-the-shelf' script-lettering Conductor badges.
+These ladies were certainly issued with jackets and long matching skirts, though precisely what form the jackets took is unknown, as surviving photographs only show the conductresses in long single-breasted greatcoats with prominent buttons and high, fold-over collars, the latter being devoid of insignia.
+Headgear took the form of a baggy cap with a stiff glossy peak, aften referred to as motor caps; these bore standard, off-the-shelf, script-lettering 'Conductor' badges.

 Further reading